-Dr. Holden is an engineer and psychologist who has worked in the areas of health and healthcare since 2001.
+Dr. Holden, Associate Professor of Medicine, is an engineer and psychologist who has worked in the areas of health and healthcare since 2001.
 He holds a BS in Psychology, MS in Psychology, MS in Industrial Engineering, and Joint PhD in Industrial Engineering and Psychology.

 Professionally, my primary discipline is called human factors engineering.
 I trained at the University of Wisconsin-Madison, was a postdoc at the Royal Institute of Technology in Sweden, and have been on faculty at Vanderbilt University School of Medicine since 2011 and at Indiana University since 2014.
 Personally, I grew up in Milwaukee, Wisconsin.

 My passion is to improve health, especially for older adults.
 I believe the way to do this is by applying innovative ideas and rigorous scientific methods to important 'problems' in health and healthcare.
 I have worked on health and healthcare since 2001, for the first ten years with healthcare professionals, and subsequently with patients and family members, as well.
 It is my great pleasure to direct the Health Innovation Lab because of its potential to transform health but also as a way to train learners and collaborate with community, industry, and academic partners.